nadirhamid/asterisk-audiofork/README.md

 below is one written in node.js that was also used during testing:

 [WebSocket nodejs server](https://github.com/websockets/ws)
-* although you can use any of your preference
+* NOTE: you will need to use version 7.2.0 or below as there is currently a client side masking issue in res_http_websocket.c

 # example for receving on the server side